Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/biomed/1477-7827-1-54.txt:        Our lab reported a significant increase of Spam1 in technical/biomed/1471-2156-2-17.txt:          pathology lab report, disease progression and
 ```
-This "grep -r "lab report" technical" command searches for the given string "lab report" recursively in all files within the directory technical.
+This ```grep -r "lab report" technical``` command searches for the given string "lab report" recursively in all files within the directory technical.
+Without the use of the -r option, the grep command will not execute because technical is a directory.

 ### Example 2.
 ```